 Cashew Cream Sauce

-- Add the softened cashews to a blender with a pinch of salt, a clove of garlic and extra hot water.
-You can taste and adjust for salt so don't add too much.
+- Add the soaked cashews to a blender with a pinch of salt, a clove of garlic, and the 3/4 cup hot water.
+You can always taste and adjust for salt so don't add too much at first.

 - Blend until creamy and smooth.
 Set aside.

 - Add the chicken thighs (make sure they sizzle) and season with salt and pepper on one side.
-Brown it in the pan until golden, mine took about 5 minutes for one side.
+Brown the chicken until golden all over, about 5 minutes per side.

-- If the chicken is not letting you flip it or getting stuck it means it's not ready to be flipped.
-Once it loosens up from the bottom, flip it over and season the other side as well.
+- If the chicken is giving resistance when you try to flip it and getting stuck, it means it's not ready to be flipped and needs more time cooking.
+Once the chicken loosens up from the bottom, flip it over and season the other side as well.

 - If the heat is too high you can always lower it to medium-low depending on the stove.

-- Once the chicken has browned on each side (total 10 minutes for me), you can take it out of the pan and reduce the heat to low.
-I like to discard a few tablespoons of the oil/fat if there's too much but you don't have to if you don't want to.
+- Once the chicken has browned on each side, remove it from the pan and reduce the heat to low.
+I like to discard a few tablespoons of the fat if there's too much, but this is optional.

-- Quickly stir in the onions, button mushrooms and white wine to deglaze the pan for 1-2 minutes.
-Add the chicken back in and cover the pan with a lid for 10-12 minutes letting it simmer on low heat.
+- Add the onions, mushrooms, and white wine and let cook, while stirring, for 2 minutes.
+Add the chicken back in and cover the pan with a lid for 10 to 12 minutes, letting it simmer on low heat.

-- After the chicken has simmered, pour in the cashew cream and stir.
-If the sauce is too thick you can always add a touch more water to thin it out in the pan.
-Take it off the heat, garnish with parsley, and enjoy over rice, mashed potatoes or on its own.
+- After 12 minutes, pour in the cashew cream and stir.
+If the sauce is too thick add a touch more water to thin it out.
+Take the pan off the heat, garnish with parsley, and enjoy over rice, mashed potatoes or on its own.